Chicago Personal Injury Attorneys

 Different deadlines apply to lawsuits against government agencies.
 If you are filing a claim against a city or county agency, you have one year from the date of the injury to file.
 If your lawsuit is against a state agency, you have two years to file—but you must file a formal claim within one year of the accident to be eligible for a claim.

 Adhering to the statute of limitations is vital to protecting your right to compensation.
-Speak to an attorney at Taxman, Pollock, Murray & Bekkerman, LLC to identify your appropriate filing deadline.
+Speak to a Chicago personal injury attorney at Taxman, Pollock, Murray & Bekkerman, LLC to identify your appropriate filing deadline.

 Comparative Fault in Illinois Personal Injury Claims